Contents

 To select a receiver, configure your settings, and go Live, complete the following steps:

-1. Tap the Config tab and tap Receiver.
+- Tap the Config tab and then Receiver.

 Note: To return to the previous screen, tap the Home button.

-1. Select the desired receiver from the drop-down menu with which you want to go live and tap the Go Live button.
+- Select the receiver with which you want to go live from the drop-down menu and tap the Go Live button.

 Note: When starting a live transmission from this menu, you will not be prompted to slide a button.
 The transmission will begin with a countdown.